gsl4295/PicoLaunchTimer/README.md

   - One of the main goals I had with this project was to make clean, modular graphics on the display.
   - The `adafruit_display_text` library is simply amazing for this purpose, as you'll especially see from the scrolling text.
 - *[RocketLaunch.Live](https://rocketlaunch.live) integration*
-  - Even though there are more reliable sources to get real launch data from, this website is pretty outstanding too.
-  - It has an API, which is free (to an extent) for all users, and I could only describe it as the Wikipedia of aerospace websites.
+  - This code partially relies on data from [the rocketlaunch.live API](https://rocketlaunch.live/api).
+  - It's like the Wikipedia of launch tracking - anyone can contribute.
+  - Plus, more contributions will only make this code more reliable!
 - *Automatic DST Conversion*
   - It calls [timeapi.io](https://timeapi.io) in order to update the daylight savings time calculations at startup only.